 The copay for most services under Medicare Part B is 20%.
 So, imagine you had $2,000 in covered medical charges in 2022 that were subject to Part B copay costs.
 You would be responsible for:

 - 20% of the remaining $1,767, which is $353.40

 That's a total out-of-pocket responsibility of $586.40

 This is a simplified look at the process, but it gives you an idea of how the Part B deductible works.
 Some people can purchase supplemental insurance or have secondary coverage, such as Medicaid, which helps cover the 20% co-pay.
 In some cases, these secondary coverages may also help cover the Part B deductible.

 Some Medicare Supplement Insurance (Medigap) plans cover the Part B deductible or the Part A deductible.

 What Is the Maximum Cost of Medicare Part B?

 Medicare Part B does come with a premium cost.
 The monthly premium prices are set annually and depend on your annual income.
-Premium costs start at $148.50 per month.
-The maximum cost of Medicare Part B coverage is $504.90 per month in 2021, and that's for individuals reporting half a million dollars or more in income in 2019.
+Premium costs start at $170.10 per month in 2022 ($164.90 per month in 2023).
+The maximum cost of Medicare Part B premiums is $578.30 per month in 2022 ($560.50 per month in 2023), and that's for individuals reporting half a million dollars or more in income in 2020.